 In order to assist eighth grade students to make their decision regarding high school selection, we encourage shadowing visits to the schools under consideration.
 Care should be taken to try to arrange visits during those times when Hartland School is not in session, as students are responsible for making up school work missed.
 If missing school is unavoidable, visits should be scheduled on those days when missing class will have the smallest impact.
 As the deadline for this decision is December 1st, we recommend that students visit schools under consideration by late fall.
 Students and their parents are responsible for scheduling visits.

 Students in grades seven and eight may have the privilege to choose one of three identified classrooms for their lunch period.
 Selections are made the first day of every other school week, and students are required to report to lunch in that classroom each day of those weeks thereafter.
 Students may bring a small morning snack to school as well.
 Students will learn when the appropriate snack time is when they go over schedules.
 Due to health and safety considerations, food may only be consumed during the times indicated and in the classrooms identified.
 (Students in grade six are assigned to their homeroom for lunch and snack.)

 Lockers / Backpacks & Phones

 Each Hartland School student is assigned a locker to store books, supplies, backpacks, outerwear, etc. Students are not permitted to carry backpacks from class to class.
 Lockers are built to easily accommodate all necessary items, especially if they remain litter free.
-Once Students enter the building all cell phones and personal devices, other than those issued by the school, must be turned off and stored in each student’s backpack and locker.
+Once students enter the building all cell phones and personal devices, other than those issued by the school, must be turned off and stored in each student’s backpack and locker.
+They may not be used during lunch or in the hallway.
 Inappropriate use of devices may result in their being confiscated; they will be returned to parents/guardians only.